Zarina2311/react-practice/README.md

-Practicing and learning React using small tasks based on the React course created by Scrimba.
+Practicing and learning React using small tasks.
+Based on the React course created by Scrimba.